sariina/d3-scenario/README.md

         return scene;
     }
 ```
-- **3.Parallel**: multiple **Simple** scene running toghere in parallel, when all function's promises resolved the scene is complete. it should be defined as an array
+- **3. Parallel**: multiple **Simple** scene running toghere in parallel, when all function's promises resolved the scene is complete. it should be defined as an array

 ```javascript
 var my_parallel_scene = [my_simple_scene1,my_simple_scene2];
 ```